We all wish we had a crystal ball, I mean who wouldn’t like to know the future? 🔮

 Forecasting is not an exact science, and no technique can guarantee 100% accuracy.
 Unforeseen circumstances and challenges are common in the world of sales and revenue, and forecasting can’t necessarily account for these.

-However, by getting your forecasting right, you’re able to spot trends and make predictions that directly affect your product/service.
+However, by getting your forecasting right, you’re able to spot trends and make predictions that directly affect your product or service.
+And in turn, your long-term revenue growth.

 How can a RevOps pro utilize forecasting?